divVerent/sitehashpw/README.md

     [UniquePasswordBuilder](https://paulgreg.me/UniquePasswordBuilder/)
     has earned my respect, and I already have a shell script prototype reimplementation of it to use as UNIX command "backup solution".
+*   It would be really cool to migrate this to the Web Extension API for Firefox support (including mobile).
+*   In the same vein, a progressive web app could be cool, as that would allow storing the app and its settings on the phone.
+With the Web Share Target API this could be very usable as well then.

 ## License